 Applying the changes

 Any changes you make will not be applied until a new analysis is run.
-You can start a new analysis direct in the Assessment Model page, alternatively, see Advanced onboarding - run and validate the initial analysis:
+You can start a new analysis direct in the Assessment Model page, alternatively, see Modern application onboarding - run the initial deep analysis:

 Click to enlarge